-Bonsai are merely ordinary trees or shrubs grown in a container.
-Their needs are the same as any other plant growing in the wild or in your garden; they need air, water, light and nutrients, and like many other potted plants the need to be pruned to mantain their viatlity, and they need to be repotted so they get a fresh supply of soil.
+Bonsai are normal trees grown in a container.
+Their needs are the same as any other wild or garden tree: they need air, water, light and nutrients, and like many other potted plants the need to be pruned to mantain their viatlity, and they need to be repotted so they get a fresh supply of soil.

 The biggest killer of Bonsai is improper watering.
 Getting the watering right for your Bonsai species is essentially to the health and survival of your little tree.

-Lack of water will kill a bonsai in a few days.
+Lack of water can kill a bonsai quickly, you could in half a day's lack of water lose all leaves on a tree.
 Over watering - on the other hand will almost surely kill the bonsai too - as bonsai roots can suffer from root rot and eventually effect the health of the Bonsai.

 In general Bonsai need to be watered only once every two or three days.
 The soil of your Bonsai pot must be damp, not dry or wet.
-The best time to water is early in the morning or early evening.
-Keep a watering schedule and water at the same time every other day.
+The best time to water is early in the morning.
+Keep a watering schedule and water at the same time every other day, but only water of the bonsai needs it.

 During summer you may need to water more frequently - if so water early in the morning and early in the evening.
 A good practice is also to soak water your Bonsai pots once or twice a week.
 This allow to a better circulation of air and nutrients to the roots as when the pot is soaked in a bowl of tepid water it forces out all the stale air.
 When the pot is taken out off the water bowl, water drains out from the bottom of the bowl and fresh air, oxygen and nutrients flow down to the roots.